SG-1000: Reception

 The SG-1000 console series (including the Mark III) sold over 1.4 million units in Japan as of 1988, with the original SG-1000 model having sold 400,000 units in Japan.
-The SC-3000 home computer model sold 120,000 units in Japan during 1983.
+The SC-3000 home computer model sold 120,000 units in Japan during 1983, and went on to sell about 300,000 units worldwide.

 The SG-1000 made little impact on the video game industry, but has been recognized for being Sega's first video game console.
 Retro Gamer writer Damien McFerran said it was an "abject failure", but called it and the SG-1000 II "the Japanese forefathers of the Master System".
 Writing for Wired, Chris Kohler criticized the poor response of the controller's joystick and the lack of an RCA output.
 He said the release timing hurt its success; "[al]though its graphics were of better quality than most consoles on the market, it had the bad luck to be released in the same month as Nintendo's world-changing Famicom, which had killer apps like Donkey Kong and could run circles around Sega's hardware."
 Of its legacy, Kohler said, "Few have heard of it, even fewer have played it, and the games weren't that great anyway."
 By contrast, Luke Plunkett of Kotaku recognized that "while all this makes it sound like the SG-1000 was a bit of a misfire, it was still important in the development of Sega's home console business."

 Hideki Sato reflected positively on the innovations in the development of the SG-1000, but admitted that the console had limitations because of how new the market was and that Sega was inexperienced in developing for a video game console at the time.
-According to Sato, "The problem was, while we knew how to make arcade games, we didn’t really know anything about console development.
-In fact, the very idea of a “consumer” market for video games was unheard of then: back then it was just a 'new business' idea."
+According to Sato, "The problem was, while we knew how to make arcade games, we didn't really know anything about console development.
+In fact, the very idea of a "consumer" market for video games was unheard of then: back then it was just a 'new business' idea."